lks-ai/deeper/README.md

 **[Online Demo (Please behave)](http://deepr.wiki)**

+## Benefits
+- Great for study and research
+- Makes knowledge easily portable and navegable
+- Saves lots of time
+- Enjoy privacy in a closed network

 ## Features
+- Runs fully locally
+- Make full trees of any type of content
 - Easy to use intuitive and **mobile friendly** interface
 - Use any LLM, Deepr adds **advanced reasoning capabilities** to it
 - Preset to use OpenRouter but can use any OpenAI compatible endpoints